 NO. Actually, this is the most frequent question that we are receiving since a few months ago.
-You placed an order at www.gravitycolors.com, the site of our old American distributor.
+You placed an order at www.gravitycolors.com, the site of our former American distributor.
 We have no relationship with that site since September ’17.
 They are using our brand without permision, so we can’t do anything for your order.

-We ship to all countries through DHL express service except to Russia, that because customs restrictions, we do via registered mail.
+We ship to all countries via DHL express service except to Russia and Mexico, that because customs restrictions, we do via registered mail.